drseg/swift-fsm/README.md

 ...
 ```

-##### Complex Predicates
+#### Complex Predicates

-##### Predicate Performance
+#### Predicate Performance

-Using predicates has no effect on the performance of `handleEvent()` - it remains O(1).
-In order to maintain this performance, it does significant work ahead of time when creating the transition table, filling in missing transitions for all the implied `Predicate` combinations.
+Using predicates has no effect on the performance of `handleEvent()`.
+To maintain this performance, it does significant work ahead of time when creating the transition table, filling in missing transitions for all implied `Predicate` combinations.

 The performance of `fsm.buildTransitions { }` is dominated by this, assuming any predicates are used at all.
 Because all possible combinations of cases of all given predicates have to be calculated, performance is O(m\*n) where m is the number of`Predicate` types, and n is the average number cases per `Predicate`.

 Using three predicates, each with 10 cases each, would therefore require 1,000 operations to calculate all possible combinations.
 On a relatively-slow A10 chip, this would take just under 0.5 seconds.

-##### Error Handling
+#### Error Handling

-`fsm.handleEvent(event:predicates:)` performs no error handling, in order not to affect performance.
-Therefore, passing in `Predicate` instances that do not appear anywhere in the transition table created when calling `fsm.buildTransitions { }`will not generate any kind of error.
-The consequence sill simply be that the FSM will not be able to make any transitions, as it will not contain any statements that match the given, unexpected `Predicate` instance.
+In order to preserve performance, `fsm.handleEvent(event:predicates:)` performs no error handling.
+Therefore, passing in `Predicate` instances that do not appear anywhere in the transition table will not error.
+Nonetheless, the FSM will be unable to perform any transitions, as it will not contain any statements that match the given, unexpected `Predicate` instance.

 [1]:	https://github.com/unclebob/CC_SMC